space-wizards/docs/src/en/space-station-14/player-interaction/proposals/rig-slot.md

 - Most sidearms can no longer fit in pocket slots.
 (Filed-down pocket-pistols like the cobra would.)
 - Restrict suit storage to space suits and to storing oxygen.

-There is a schism in the inventory management of the game's arsenal.
 Currently if all slots possible were used to carry weapons, assuming someone had any kind of armor at all, a person could wear 2 long arms and 3 sidearms.
 Most games follow a rule of "one big one small", and standard weapon wearing should resemble this.

 "One small" could hang in the belt slot and "one large" could sling over the rig or back slot.
-Combat-specialized task inventories would even allow this holstering while providing some space for ammo and gear.
+Combat-specialized loadouts would even allow this holstering while providing some space for ammo and gear in the holster.
 The decision for using a slot to stow a large weapon then becomes:
 - Do I sacrifice my generic spacious inventory?
 - Do I sacrifice my specialized accessible inventory?